January transfer window thrown into chaos by confusion over Fifa agent rules

 The development comes after a German court ruled that an injunction applied to all of the European Union, forcing Fifa to reconsider its stance and lodge an appeal.

 The main problem arises because federations had been working towards a new licensing system that was expected to be applied for this window.
-It is only days since the Football Association, for example, issued a series of guidelines based on the expected changes.
+It is only days since the Football Association, for example, issued a series of guidelines based on the expected changes and The Independent understands that member associations were left surprised by the temporary suspension.

 As late as Saturday afternoon, around 36 hours before the transfer window opens, Fifa issued a circular to member associations announcing it was temporarily suspending its reforms due to a decision to appeal an injunction in the District Court of Dortmund that requested the suspension of the application of key provisions.
 Among these were the salary cap, service fee payments, a rule requiring clients to directly pay their representatives and a prohibition of double representation.